SixArm/unix-shell-script-kit/README.md

 ### snake_format

-snake_format: convert a string from any characters to solely alphanumeric and single internal underscore characters.
+Convert a string from any characters to solely alphanumeric and single internal underscore characters.

 ```sh
 snake_format "**Foo** **Goo** **Hoo**"